kimgoetzke/practice-microservices/README.md

 + I have intentionally kept this project single-repo (code & Docker Hub images), even though this is not what I would do for a real application.

 ## Instructions to use
-_The purpose of this project was solely to learn more about the interaction between microservices and ther supporting infrastructure, __not__ to create any meaningful API endpoints._

 The following inventory is created for testing purposes:

 | Name    | Quantity |